 60 - the distance into the sea bed that the bow penetrated, in feet (18 metres).

-6,000 - the approximate number of artifacts that have been recovered from the wreck to date.
+6,000 - the approximate number of artifacts that have been recovered from the shipwreck to date.

 1,000 - the approximate number of acres of sea bed over which Titanic debris is strewn.

-74 - the number of years after the RMS Titanic sinking before it was rediscovered.
+74 - the number of years after the Titanic sank before the wreck site was discovered.